What is a proposal in business?

 Even if you don’t think that you will win the proposal, sending one can help your exposure and potentially help you win future jobs with the buyer.

-How you showcase your product/service depends on the type of business you have.
-If your service involves design, you’ll have to make a more visual proposal.
-Whereas if your service is consultancy, work references are more important.
+For example, if your service involves design, architecture or landscaping, you’d have to make a more visual design proposal.
+In contrast, if your services are consultancy work, work references are more important.

 You might also need a meeting if your business can’t be judged based on a general business proposal.
 In a meeting, the seller has the opportunity to showcase both the skills they are trying to sell and their business skills (communication, flexibility, ease to work with).
 In these cases, a written business proposal acts more like a summary or administration.